itmm/waelzer/2.6-directories/README.md

 	#include "../2.4-string-list/str_lst.h"
 ```

-The filter function gets an entry, that is populated with the
-current directory entry.
+The filter function gets an entry, that is populated with the current directory entry.

 ``` c
 	typedef bool (*entry_filter_fn)(struct dirent *entry);
 ```

-The main function gets a path and the optional filter function as
-parameters and returns a new `str_lst`.
-The list must be freed, when
-it is no longer used.
+The main function gets a path and the optional filter function as parameters and returns a new `str_lst`.
+The list must be freed, when it is no longer used.

-If `filter` is `NULL` all entries will be returned (even the
-special directories `.` and `..` and files starting with a dot).
+If `filter` is `NULL` all entries will be returned (even the special directories `.` and `..` and files starting with a dot).
 No assumptions can be made about the order of the files.

 ``` c
 	str_lst *dir_entries(const char *path, entry_filter_fn filter);
 ```

 ### Helper functions for the filter function

-Comparing file names in a `dirent` entry somwhat strange, because
-the entry contains both a string and a separate name length.
-The
-following helper functions honor the name length.
+Comparing file names in a `dirent` entry somewhat strange, because the entry contains both a string and a separate name length.
+The following helper functions honor the name length.

 #### Is the entries name equal to `str`?

 ``` c
 	bool dir_entry_is(struct dirent *entry, const char *str);
 ```

 #### Does the entries name begin with `prefix`?

 ``` c
 	bool dir_entry_has_prefix(struct dirent *entry, const char *prefix);
 ```

 #### Does the entries name end with `suffix`?

 ``` c
 	bool dir_entry_has_suffix(struct dirent *entry, const char *suffix);